swiftlang/swift-llbuild/docs/buildsystem.rst

 Build Graph
 ===========

-Conceptually, the ``BuildSystem`` is organized around a bipartite graph of tasks and nodes.
-A ``Task`` represent a units of computation that need to be done as part of the build, and a ``Node`` represent a concrete value used as an input or output of those tasks.
-Each ``Task`` declares which ``Tool`` is to be used to create it.
+Conceptually, the ``BuildSystem`` is organized around a bipartite graph of commands and nodes.
+A ``Command`` represent a units of computation that need to be done as part of the build, and a ``Node`` represent a concrete value used as an input or output of those commands.
+Each ``Command`` declares which ``Tool`` is to be used to create it.
 The tools themselves are integrated into the ``BuildSystem`` component (either as builtin tools, or via the client), and this allows them to provided customizable features for use in the build file, and to be deeply integrated with LLBuild.

 Nodes
 -----